 KIT possesses an outstanding research infrastructure, from modern laboratory equipment to high-performance computing systems to globally visible large-scale facilities.
 The large-scale facilities at KIT open up new research horizons, are drivers of technological development, and offer users unique experimentation options.
-Some examples:

 - KATRIN Large-scale Experiment